LeeFlannery/iamphonegap/README.md

 iamphonegap
 ===========

-Presentation slides for "I am PhoneGap (and you can too!)"
+Presentation slides for "I am PhoneGap (and so can you!)"

 [http://leeflannery.github.io/iamphonegap/](http://leeflannery.github.io/iamphonegap/)